New HP Specter x360. Appearance, materials, control elements, assembly

 • USB port;

-• Power key with integrated indicator light;
+• Power key, which has an integrated indicator light;

 • SD card slot.